oarabiledev/innerscope/docs/+GET_STARTED.md

-# ```Getting Started With Euphoria.js```
+# ```Getting Started With InnerScope.js```

-Euphoria is not a framework but a library that allows you to create intercative interfaces, it can be compared to jQuery and extensible with plugins.
+InnerScope is not a framework but a library that allows you to create intercative interfaces, it can be compared to jQuery and extensible with plugins.

-Euphoria is inspired by my former projects such as squidBASE The architecture of Euphoria is a minimal js file that provides functions and classes that can be extended to create ui, and provide a better and easier solution to React / Vue & Svelte.
+InnerScope is inspired by my former projects such as squidBASE The architecture of InnerScope is a minimal js file that provides functions and classes that can be extended to create ui, and provide a better and easier solution to React / Vue & Svelte.

-Euphoria library is designed to work as fast as possible and reduce the memory usage in a product.
+InnerScope library is designed to work as fast as possible and reduce the memory usage in a product.

 When extending the ElementComposer class it will allow you to inherit pre- written methods.

-Euphoria works on open-source products to make it much more better, these are :
+InnerScope works on open-source products to make it much more better, these are :

 - Animate.css
 - Tween.js

-To start download the euphoria.zip file which is a folder of how your code should look like.

-And your index.html file in the same directory as your App.js file.
+To get started add your index.html file in the same directory as your App.js file.

 Your html file should look like this: